 ARC's strategic plan describes the major outcome measures for Strategic Investment Goal 1 as the number of jobs created or retained, the number of businesses created or strengthened, and the amount of leveraged private investment.
-Because Strategic Investment Goal 1 is most closely aligned with the performance measure "jobs created and retained," results for jobs created or retained under all strategic investment goals are reported under this goal.
-Results for businesses created or strengthened are reported under Strategic Goal 4.
-The results for leveraged private investment under all Strategic Investment Goals are reported on page 45.
+Because Strategic Investment Goal 1 is most closely aligned with the performance measure "jobs created and retained," initial estimates and verification results for jobs created or retained under all strategic investment goals are reported under this goal.
+Initial estimates and verification results for businesses created or strengthened are reported under Strategic Goal 4.
+The initial estimates for leveraged private investment under all strategic investment goals are reported on page 45.

-JOBS CREATED OR RETAINED IN FISCAL YEAR 2018 ANNUAL OUTCOME TARGET RESULT: INITIAL ESTIMATE FY 2018: 20,000 jobs created or retained FY 2018: 26,662 jobs created or retained
+JOBS CREATED OR RETAINED IN FISCAL YEAR 2019

+ANNUAL OUTCOME TARGET INITIAL ESTIMATE

+FY 2019: 20,000 jobs created or retained FY 2019: 17,282 jobs created or retained